joshbegley/nyt-latest/previous.md

 **Arsenal's season has narrowed.
 Now Arteta must galvanise squad with so much still at stake**\
-`Southampton was seen by some as an easy route through to the semi-finals for the north London team.
+`Southampton were seen by some as an easy route through to the semi-finals for the north London team.
 Yet it proved to be anything but`\
 https://nytimes.com/athletic/7172388/2026/04/05/arsenal-southampton-fa-cup-defeat/

 **Greatest defensive game ever?
 Jo Adell robs M's of 3 homers in Angels' 1-0 win**\